SimulationEverywhere-Models/Cadmium-SEIR-Asyn/README.md

 1. Cadmium has been installed following the instructions in the manual: http://www.sce.carleton.ca/courses/sysc-5104/lib/exe/fetch.php?media=cadmiumusermanual.pdf

-2. The SEIRD model is cloned inside the folder: Cadmium-Simulation-Environment/DEVS-Models (see the installation manual)
+2. The SEIR-Asyn model is cloned inside the folder: Cadmium-Simulation-Environment/DEVS-Models (see the installation manual)

 ## Compile the model